yorgos-ai/pet-adoption/README.md

 ### 2. Create an EC2 instance
 Create an EC2 instance.
 A remote machine with 8 GB of RAM should be more than enough for this project.

-Since I am using WSL in Windows 10 with Ubuntu 22.04 as my local machine, I chose to create an Ubuntu 22.04 EC2 instance, to make sure that both my local and remote machines are operating with the same OS.
+Since I am using WSL in Windows 10 with Ubuntu 22.04 as my local machine, I chose to create an Ubuntu 22.04 EC2 instance, to make sure that both my local and remote machines are using the same OS.

 #### Install aws-cli